microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

 ![](<media/publish5.png>)

-NOTE: if you are not using Visual Studio you can set this up using the [Azure CLI](https://azure.microsoft.com/en-us/downloads/#cmd-line-tools)
+NOTE: if you are **not using Visual Studio** you can set this up using the [Azure CLI](https://azure.microsoft.com/en-us/downloads/#cmd-line-tools)

-For example, if we have [nodejs](https://nodejs.org) installed on a linux machine we can install the Azure CLI via NPM.
+For example, if you have [nodejs](https://nodejs.org) installed on a linux machine we can install the Azure CLI via NPM.

 ```
     npm install -g azure-cli